Pretty-Good-Freedom-Tech/brainstorm/docs/TO_DO.md

-## TODO 17 Apr 2025
+## TODO 18 Apr 2025
+- make sure brainstorm-control-panel service is running at installation
+- debug when negentropy steps seem to stop early when run locally
 - why strfry and neo4j are in /var/lib but brainstorm is in /usr/local/lib/node_modules
-- verified followers score
+- create verified followers score
+- more rigorous verification of GrapeRank scores
-- reinstall-from-backup script
+- create reinstall-from-backup script
+- make sure current relay pubkey matches with kind 10040 and 30382 events (may not be the case when updating destroys old relay nsec; so need to create reinstall-from-backup script)

 Create:
 - brainstorm.social landing page for Brainstorm.
 Basic info about Brainstorm.
 Links to sign up.
 List of client brainstorms and DIY brainstorms.